bww/Ego/README.md

 # Ego, a Go-like template language

 The Go standard library [template language](https://golang.org/pkg/text/template/) is pretty weird.
-It's clumsy to work with and its inexplicably quirky pipeline syntax bears almost no resemblance to the language it is implemented in and for.
+Its inexplicably quirky pipeline syntax is clumsy to work with and bears almost no resemblance to the language it is implemented in and for.
 (Just try to index into an array the obvious way and see how that goes for you.)

 **Ego** (Embedded Go) is an alternative template language that endeavors to be compact, expressive and decidedly Go-like.
 It is inspired by the [Play Framework template language](https://www.playframework.com/documentation/2.5.x/JavaTemplates), which was in turn inspired by [ASP.NET Razor](http://www.asp.net/web-pages/overview/getting-started/introducing-razor-syntax-c).

-## Ego is work in progress
+Ego's priorities are to be **familiar**, **concise**, and to have excellent **error reporting**.

+## Project status

 Ego is not ready for production.
-Basic functionality such as expressions, `if` and `for` statements work, however many features are missing and more tests are needed.
+It currently supports core functionality, however many features are missing and more tests are needed.
 If you agree that the status quo in Go templates needs an update, your pull requests would be most welcome!

 ## Writing templates